The California Water Service issues boil water advisory alert for areas in Kern County

 We are currently conducting additional water quality testing.
 We will inform you when you no longer need to boil your water.
 We expect to receive test results by Tuesday, August 1.

 If you choose to purchase and use bottled water during this advisory, you may save your receipts for reimbursement by Cal Water.
 For reimbursement, please bring your receipts to our office, located at 3725 South H Street, Bakersfield, CA 93304, or mail them to the same address to the attention of Kim Mygatt.
-You can also pick up free bottled water at our station located at 2130 21st Street.
+You can also pick up free bottled water at our station located at 2841 Elm St.

 We apologize for the inconvenience.
 Protecting your health and safety is our highest priority.
 For more information, call Cal Water’s Customer Center at (661) 837-7200.